rafi007akhtar/kindle-clippings-parser/README.md

 - create a markdown file for each title, with the same name as the title name;
 - put all the highlights for each title over there;
 - separate each highlight with a header; and
-- your notes will be styled as a quote.
+- your notes will be styled as quotes.

 ## An Example
 In the below example: